How to Glue Plexiglass Together (The Right Way)

 Acrylic cement should not contact any parts of the acrylic that you do not wish to be cemented.

-Acrylic cement irreversibly damages a lot of surfaces it comes into contact with.
-Allow the acrylic cement to evaporate if you drop it onto the acrylic.
-Do not try to remove it.
+Acrylic cement irreversibly damages many surfaces it comes into contact with.
+If you drop it onto acrylic, allow the cement to evaporate, and do not try to remove it.

 Step 9: Let the Acrylic Cement Dry

 The first setting time for most acrylic cement is between 10 and 15 minutes.
-Using a clamp or your hands, you may keep the edges together while this process occurs.
+During this process, you may keep the edges together using a clamp or your hands.

 They should be ready to use within 24-48 hours after being firmly attached.